stanwood/handbook/README.md

 ### 4. Calm our operations

-- Devs answer "How stressful do you feel your job is?"
-"Sometimes" on average (Never, Almost never, Sometimes, Often, All the time)
+- Reduce the stress level (measured via a multi-question survey) of the company by 50% @hanneskl
-- Reduce the number of toggl tasks / hour by 50%
+- Reduce the number of Toggl tasks / hour by 50% @hanneskl

-## Teams
+## Squads

-### Web/iOS/Backend Goals

-#### GOAL 1: Profitability (All except QA, Sales)
+#### Objective 1: Profitability

-- Measurement 1: More than 40% team profit margin
+- Key result 1: More than 50% squad profit margin

-- Measurement 2: More than 50% project profit margin
+- Key result 2: More than 4 weeks worth of work for the devs in approved backlog

-#### GOAL 2: Reliability & Quality
+#### Objective 2: Reliability & Quality

-- Measurement 1: Less than 10% of tickets left in the backlog for a sprint on Saturday 02:00 (Post QA)
+- Key result 1: Less than 10% of tickets left in the backlog for a sprint on Friday 02:00 (past QA)

-- Measurement 2: Estimation accuracy: Less than +/- 10% on average per ticket (Devs)

-- Measurement 3: Less than 1% of all tickets are major production and client reported bugs (Non-API teams only)
+- Key result 2: Less than 1% of all tickets are major production and client reported bugs

-- Measurement 4: 99% error free responses (in Runscope on production) (API only)

-- Measurement 5: 100% monitoring coverage on production (API only)

-- Measurement 6: Less than 1% crash rate on production apps latest version (QA only)
+- Key result 3: Less than 1% crash rate on production apps latest version

-- Measurement 7: Less than 1% of all tickets from the last year are open bug tickets per project (QA only)

-#### GOAL 3: Ticket turnaround

-- Measurement 1: Working on > Code Review (tbd h)  (iOS only, android depending on numbers)

-- Measurement 2: Code Review > Done (tbd h)  (iOS only, android depending on numbers)

-- Measurement 3: 80% of tickets passing QA (iOS, Web, Android) (get numbers @hannes)

-### PM Goals

-#### Objective 1: Improve expectation management and keep client close
+#### Objective 3: Delight client

 ##### Key results: